 Amateur film of a stone-laying ceremony that takes place on September 17th 1955 at the Methodist Church on Chester’s Avenue, Longbenton, Newcastle upon Tyne, still under construction.
 The opening ceremony on March 24th 1956 is also recorded.

 This promotional film is a look behind the counter of the Turners stores in Pink Lane and Blackett Street, a Newcastle photographic shop that grew into a film makers' mecca.
 Includes footage of Newcastle city centre in the 1940s, including the Side, Central Station and the Tyne Bridge.
-The film was produced by Turners Film Productions company, which operated between 1946 and 1995.
+The film was produced by Turners Film Productions company, which operated between the 1930s and 1995.

 This promotional film was made for Gilbert Ash (Northern) Ltd., Darlington, and features footage of the opening of six blocks of high-rise council flats at Shieldfield in Newcastle upon Tyne, April 1961.
 The opening section contains shots of the interiors of the new tower blocks.
 The remainder of the film is a work study that shows the planning, design and construction of the high rise flats and the techniques used to reduce the time in construction of multistory housing.
 The footage is accompanied by voice-over that describes the planning and construction stages in detail.